 2.7.
 Resuspend the mitochondrial pellet in mitochondrial buffer.
 The volume of mitochondrial buffer is half of the volume of PBS in step 2.4.

 2.8.
-Prepare fresh 10% lauryl maltoside in PBS.
+Prepare fresh 10% lauryl maltoside in PBS containing protease inhibitor (prepared in step 2.4).
 1 mL is sufficient for 10 samples.
 Add 10% lauryl maltoside to the final concentration of 1%.
 Incubate on ice for 15 min (this step can be longer up to a couple of hours).

 2.9.
 Centrifuge at 20,000 x g for 20 min at +4 °C. Collect the supernatant into a new tube.
-Measure the protein concentration using the Bradford method using a kit.
+Measure the protein concentration by the Bradford method using a kit.
 Add sample buffer, a volume that is half of the volume of lauryl maltoside used in step 2.8.
 Samples can be stored at -80 °C for up to 6 months.

 3. Preparation of gradient gel for BN-PAGE